nerrull/slitscanner/README.md

 # slitscanner
-Slitscan effect in Processing
+Slitscan video effect in Processing

 [![Example video ](https://www.youtube.com/watch?v=cNnaRpf-W5U/0.jpg)](https://www.youtube.com/watch?v=cNnaRpf-W5U)

-Author:

-Etienne Richan

-12/07/2015

-This tool simulates the slitscan effect by delaying pixels in a video a certain amount of frames depending on the darknes of a reference gradient image.
+This tool simulates the slitscan effect by delaying pixels in a video by a certain amount of frames depending on the darkness of a reference gradient image.

 ##Usage:
 1. Specify a video file path.